 Named after our street location in the Mission District of San Francisco, 826 Valencia was founded in 2002 by educator Nínive Calegari and author Dave Eggers, who were looking for a way to support overburdened teachers and connect talented working adults with the students who could use their help the most.

 Because our space was zoned for retail, we needed to open a store.
 After briefly considering a hot dog stand, we looked at the ship-like surfaces of the stripped-down space, a former gym, and decided to open a pirate store instead.

 Behind the store we built a writing lab, designed to be a place kids would want to spend time, with a cozy reading tent, big work tables, and lots of books.
 Word spread quickly, and soon every chair was filled with students working on their writing with our trained tutors.
 We currently serve over 6,000 students a year thanks to our corps of over 1,700 volunteers.
-Inspired by the success of 826 Valencia, seven more 826 chapters have opened in cities across the country; New York, Chicago, Ann Arbor, Seattle, Los Angeles, Boston, and Washington, D.C. are all home to a unique branch of 826.
+Inspired by the success of 826 Valencia, six more 826 chapters have opened in cities across the country; New York, Chicago, Ann Arbor, Los Angeles, Boston, and Washington, D.C. are each home to a unique branch of 826.
 Read more about the other chapters and find out how to get involved by visiting 826national.org.

 2002 — We opened our doors in April and propped up a sandwich board highlighting our free programs.
 Students trickled in after their school day.
 In the very, very beginning there were more tutors than students, and many empty chairs.
 By summer we had a full schedule of workshops and published our first book, Starzen’s Booty.
 The pirate store began to establish itself as San Francisco’s only independent pirate supply store.